Diversity and Access

 Jaime C. BriseñoSenior Associate Director

-My name is Jaime Briseno and have been a member of the Georgetown admissions office for over 25 years.
+My name is Jaime Briseño and I have been a member of the Georgetown admissions office for over 25 years.
 I am a former First Generation Low Income student from San Antonio, Texas, attended a medium sized public school (Memorial High School), followed by college on the East Coast.
 College was made possible by a generous need-based financial aid award.
-My regions of responsibility include: Los Angeles, CA, New Mexico, Texas, as well as the Caribbean and all of Latin America.
+My regions of responsibility include: New Mexico, Texas, as well as the Caribbean and all of Latin America.
 In my particular role at the admissions office, I welcome questions from you or your family (in English or Spanish) to help you navigate the college admissions process.

 Mai L. HintonAssociate Director